Gaudreau has goal, assist to lead Flames past Rangers 4-3

+CALGARY, Alberta (AP) — The New York Rangers gave up two early goals on breakaways — one when they had a 5-on-3 power play.

+As far as coach David Quinn was concerned, that about summed up their latest shaky defensive performance.

-CALGARY, Alberta (AP) — Johnny Gaudreau opened the scoring and then set up the winning goal midway through the second period as the Calgary Flames snapped a five-game losing streak at home with a 4-3 victory over the New York Rangers on Thursday night.
+Johnny Gaudreau opened the scoring and then set up the winning goal midway through the second period as the Calgary Flames snapped a five-game losing streak at home with a 4-3 victory over the Rangers on Thursday night.

+“We’ve been giving teams too much, too easy,” New York center Mika Zibanejad said.
+“We make it so hard on ourselves to really give ourselves a chance to win.
+It’s just not good enough.”

 Less than three minutes after New York tied it 3-all, Sean Monahan gave the Flames their third lead at 8:22 of the second when he neatly finished off a pretty tic-tac-toe passing sequence.